 So in this time of expansion for us here in the UK, this recognition and support by The Huffington Post has come at a crucial time.
 Funding is now what we desperately need.
 With the right resources, we can reach more people, we can recruit more valuable community and policing figures, and expand in much the same way that LEAP has in the States, or in Brazil, or Costa Rica.
 We normally ask visitors to kindly consider giving a donation via the subtly marked PayPal “donate” button here on our website, but for the next month we are asking everyone who supports the international effort for drug policy reform to take part in this Next Ten Crowdrise campaign, in recognition of the LEAP network’s fantastic work, and it’s impact on the next ten years of drug policy.

 Please visit … and donate what you can (just remember to select LEAP UK on the drop down menu when you click “donate”)!
 This campaign is important, so please contribute.
 Only then might we be able to fulfil The Huffington Post’s prophecy of becoming one of the most influential causes of the next ten decades!

 Please note: this campaign is being managed by Huffington Post U.S, so donations can only be taken in dollars.
 The minimum donation that can be made is $10, which as of 14/05/15, is roughly £6.33p.

-Since 2014 he has been a member of Law Enforcement Against Prohibition (LEAP, UK), becoming Chairman in 2015.
+Since 2014 he has been a member of Law Enforcement Action Partnership (LEAP, UK).
 He recently took part in the Channel 4 show ‘Drugs Live – Cannabis On Trial’, appearing alongside Jon Snow, Jennie Bond and Matthew Parris.
 Twitter: @wudzee0